Profiling stellar environments of gravitational wave sources: Method

-To assess our ability to constrain these parameters in various observing scenarios, we adopt a Fisher Matrix approach \cite{CutlerFlanagan}.
+To assess our ability to constrain the environment and outer-orbit parameters in various observing scenarios, we adopt a Fisher Matrix approach~\cite{CutlerFlanagan}.
+We construct the Fisher matrix in $\{\ln D_{\rm L}, \ln \mathcal{M}, \ln \eta, \Gamma_1, \Gamma_2\}$.
+We add or remove $\Gamma_3$, $\Gamma_4$, $\Gamma_5$, and $\Gamma_6$ to this set, as required, depending on the number of parameters that characterize the environment and outer-orbit.
 The PN corrections to the GW phase due to the kinematic parameters are rewritten in terms of the environment and outer-orbit parameters.
-A Fisher Matrix on these is constructed and then inverted to yield a Covariance Matrix, which provides the Gaussian approximation to the GW likelihood.
+The Fisher matrix is then inverted to yield a Covariance Matrix, which provides the Gaussian approximation to the GW likelihood.
 The environment parameters are sampled from this likelihood using \texttt{emcee}~\cite{emcee}, and the relative r.m.s errors on these parameters are estimated.
-We delineate these steps in detail in the Supplementary Material \cite{SM_PSE}.